 Why is a pro forma balance sheet important?

 Let’s say your new business is going to produce consumer goods.
-In year 3 of producing your good, you know you want to buy a warehouse for your inventory.
+In year 3 of producing your goods, you know you want to buy a warehouse for your inventory.
 Your 5-year balance sheet will help to forecast if that expense can be bought with cash or if it will need financing.

 What are pro forma financial statements?